Sniper Elite 5: Trailer features stealth mechanics and non-lethal approaches

 A few days after the debut in the stores of Sniper Elite 5Rebellion has released a new trailer dedicated to the art of stealth, speaking of stealth and non-lethal approaches that will be possible to adopt in the game.

 In the video it is explained that we will have more ways to approach the game.
-In fact, we will be able to advance with weapons at the ready or adopt a more reasoned and furtive approachgetting closer to our targets without being discovered, using, for example, the tall grass to avoid being seen or alternative routes to overcome a well-guarded checkpoint.
+We can in fact advance with weapons at the ready or adopt a more reasoned and furtive approachgetting closer to our targets without being discovered, using, for example, the tall grass to avoid being seen or alternative routes to overcome a well-guarded checkpoint.

 There is also the possibility of modify the armament to limit the sound of shots and therefore be more difficult to detect by enemies, or use non-lethal ammunition to knock out enemies without killing them.
 In the video, the developers even talk about how, if desired, it is possible to completely embrace a completely pacifist style of play, without eliminating anyone.